Android-for-Python/Camera4Kivy/README.md

 Captures are never mirrored, except a screenshot capture if the Preview is mirrored.

 The pixels argument to `image_analysis_callback()` is never mirrored, if a Preview is mirrored a `texture` result of any image analysis will be automatically mirrored in the `canvas_instructions_callback()` by the tex_size and tex_pos arguments.
 If image analysis genetates image annotation locations, these locations must be adjusted by the app for a mirrored preview.
-See the [Image Analysis Section](https://github.com/Android-for-Python/camera4kivy#image-analysis) for code fragmets and links to examples.
+See the [Image Analysis Section](https://github.com/Android-for-Python/camera4kivy#image-analysis) for code fragments and links to examples.

 ##### filepath_callback
 On a capture of a photo, video, or screenshot, this argument specifies a method to receive the path and name of the saved file.
 For example `filepath_callback = my_method`, where `def my_method(self, path):` is an app supplied method with a string argument.